 At St Patrick’s we passionately believe that:

-The Early Years Foundation Stage (EYFS) at St Patrick’s Catholic Primary School includes the nursery class, which children may join at the start of the term after they turn three, and the reception class.
+The Early Years Foundation Stage (EYFS) at St Patrick’s Catholic Primary School includes the nursery class, which children may join after they turn three, and the reception class.

 The EYFS is based upon four principles:

 - Enabling Environments